maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 Similarly, for `NumAbsolute` the option is an absolute difference.
 Literally we test `|sa-ta| < |tol|`.
 Here `sa` and `ta` are the numerical value of the student's and teacher's answer respectively *once they have been converted to base units*.
 Note, where the units are compatible, the same `tol` is used before and after converion to base units.
 For this reason, the test `UnitsAbsolute` is likely to give strange behaviour for answers where the units are compatible.  *Suggestions from those teaching science, with examples, of improved behaviour here are very welcome!*

-## Dealing with units in Maxima functions, e.g. PRTs  ##
+## Dealing with units in Maxima functions, e.g. question variables and PRTs  ##

-If the above protocols do not give you the results you want, you are welcome to build a more complex potential response tree of your own.

 The function `stack_unit_si_declare(true)` declares symbols as units as far as STACK is concerned.
 (Note the argument to this function is not used.)
 For example, this changes the TeX output of `m` to Roman \(\mathrm{m}\) and not the normal \(m\).
 (That units are displayed in Roman is lost to most students!).
 Note that the symbols are *only* declared to be units by using `stack_unit_si_declare(true)` first somewhere else in the question, or feedback variables.